IvanFernande/ROS2-The-Turtle-Terminator/README.md

 - Subscribers:

   - Pose Subscriber: Receives updates on turtle1's current position and orientation.
-  - Alive Turtles Subscriber: Receives updates on the list of alive turtles to determine which turtle to chase.
+  - Alive Turtles' Subscriber: Receives updates on the list of alive turtles to determine which turtle to chase.

 - Publishers: